Financial-Times/edtech-load-test/README.md

 ### Env File Population
 - `ET_HOME_CHANNEL` - the Slack channel to alert.
 This should not change often
+- `ET_TEST_DURATION` - time for the tests to run, in seconds.
+Usually input into the Jenkins build
 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
 This is created currently by Jenkins, and does not need to be populated

 ## Todo
 - Celebrate
-- Dynamic repeats for the `42 Response` test

-## Stasis
-- Post request to historical
+- Generate Historical uuids randomly
+- Forever loop on Historial

 ## Done
 - Ramp-up time functionality